strawmanpoems/strawman/poems/012_buy_more_shit.md

 buy them shit
 shit to eat, shit to wear,
-shit to play with, shit to read, shit to make more shit. buy more shit
+shit to play with, shit to read, shit to click swipe text tweet tap dbl-shit click
+shit to make more shit.

-lay your body on bed of crisp white hay, crackling under your dry and sweating skin, under bright lights smell the clean chlorine, surrender to the cold anapestic effervescence of the IV as the medicine wafts its way up behind your eyes and tastes just like ice cold steel and acid icicles burning at the back of your throat, and ripping through all of your tissue and organs. savor the fear of your mortality, this is the real shit, you can't buy this shit, or take it with you. you are dying, you are waking, you are seeing, hearing, feeling, doubting.
+lay your body on bed of crisp white hay, crackling under your dry and sweating skin, under bright lights smell the clean chlorine, hear the beep beep beep of the machines, a death cadence, surrender to the cold anapestic effervescence of the medicine wafts its way up the IV and behind your eyes and tastes just like ice cold steel and acid ice burning at the back of your throat, and ripping through all of your tissue and organs. savor the fear of your mortality, for this is the real shit, you can't buy this shit, or take it with you. you are dying, you are waking, you are seeing, hearing, feeling, doubting, regretting.

-it is good you studied so hard, your job pays for this shit and you have choices: more shitty chemo, radiation, amputations, radical body-soul-ectomies, more invasive introspections, medications, searching, more waiting, and waiting, and waiting, and waiting ... and someone removed somewhere doesn't feel you and is making a shit-ton with every shitty choice you make, and you, you lay alone in the dark removed from the pain, with laser focus on a paint crack, the LED instrument lights and beeps are an ensemble playing a surrealistic song that reminds you of something you can't quite recall, the walls echo black in that space between wake and sleep, you must own it now, for in it lies your truth.
+it is good you studied so hard, your job pays for this shit and you have choices: more shitty chemo, radiation, amputations, radical body-and-soul-ectomies, more invasive introspections, medications, searching, more waiting, and waiting, and waiting, and waiting ... and someone removed somewhere doesn't feel you and is making a shit-ton with every shitty little choice you make, and you, you lay alone in dark dulled pain, with laser focus on a crack of paint, the LED instrument lights and beeps are an ensemble playing a surrealistic song that reminds you of something you can't quite recall, the walls echo black in the shadows between wake and sleep, you must own it now, for in it lies your truth.

 buy more shit